Sleepytale Logo

 The onions rest.

-He brings carrot sticks, little pea pods, cherry tomatoes, cucumber slices, and warm bread.
+He spreads a blanket and sets out carrot sticks, pea pods, cherry tomatoes, cucumber slices, and warm bread.

 He sits.